Qwinn1/forktools/README.md

 Are you sure you wish to make these changes?
 (Y/y)y
 ```

-- forktargets : ( lists target addresses as set up in config.yamls and verifies the current running farmer process is using that address. )
+- forktargets : ( Lists target addresses as set up in config.yamls and verifies the current running farmer process is using that address. )

 ```
 qwinn@Huginn:~/forktools$ forktargets